 The normal MV area is 4.0 to 5.0 cm2.
 Narrowing of the valve area to less than 2.5 cm2 typically occurs before the development of symptoms (139).
 With a reduction in valve area by the rheumatic process, blood can flow from the left atrium to the left ventricle only if propelled by a pressure gradient.
 This diastolic transmitral gradient is the fundamental expression of MS (372) and results in elevation of left atrial pressure, which is reflected back into the pulmonary venous circulation.
 Decreased pulmonary venous compliance that results in part from an increased pulmonary endothelin-1 spillover rate may also contribute to increased pulmonary venous pressure (373).
 Increased pressure and distension of the pulmonary veins and capillaries can lead to pulmonary edema as pulmonary venous pressure exceeds that of plasma oncotic pressure.
 In patients with chronic MV obstruction, however, even when it is severe and pulmonary venous pressure is very high, pulmonary edema may not occur owing to a marked decrease in pulmonary microvascular permeability.
-The pulmonary arterioles may react with vasoconstriction, intimal hyperplasia, and medial hypertrophy, which lead to pulmonary arterial hypertension.
+The pulmonary arterioles may course with the decline in incidence of rheumatic fever (380,383).
+The mean age of presentation is now in the fifth to sixth decade (380,383); more than one third of patients undergoing valvotomy are older than 65 years (384).
+In some geographic areas, MS progresses more rapidly, presumably due to either a more severe rheumatic insult or repeated episodes of rheumatic carditis due to new streptococcal infections, resulting in severe symptomatic MS in the late teens and early 20s (380).
+Serial hemodynamic and Doppler-echocardiographic studies have reported annual loss of MV area ranging from 0.09 to 0.32 cm2 (385,386).